So you’re thinking about moving to Mexico City? Awesome! You’ll love it. At least I do.

 - InterNations – this is a great place to find hobby groups like running groups, language exchanges, hiking groups, people who want to go to concerts etc. If you want full access you have to pay a small monthly fee.

-- Meetup – Usually my go to, there aren’t tons of groups in Mexico.
-There is however, a really great language meetup.
+- Meetup – Usually my go-to, there aren’t tons of groups in Mexico.
+There is, however, a really great language meetup and a fun hiking group.

 - Couchsurfing – I haven’t gone to a Couchsurfing event myself, but a few girls I’ve met said it’s a fun way to meet people (especially if you’re single *wink wink*).